calcom/cal.com/README.md

    <details>
    <summary>If you don't know how to configure the DATABASE_URL, then follow the steps here to create a quick local DB</summary>

-   1. [Download](https://www.postgresql.org/download/) and install postgres in your local (if you already don't have it).
+   1. [Download](https://www.postgresql.org/download/) and install postgres in your local (if you don't have it already).

    2. Create your own local db by executing `createDB <DB name>`